 Carryover is an entitlement based mechanism to allow unused water to be carried over for use in the following water year.
-It can help in long term water security by providing added flexibility and assist water planning for the next water year.
+It can help in long term water security by providing added flexibility and assist water planning for the next water year by mitigate price volatility in the new season.
 It can be made up of unused water allocations along with purchased temporary water.
 Rules are determined by the type of water entitlement you hold.
 To find out more about Carryover, read the Learn more about Carryover section.

-However, if your Water Entitlement doesn’t allow for Carryover or if you are looking for a lower risk Carryover option, we can assist by finding appropriate entitlement holders who will carry the water over into the new water year before returning it back to you.
-Also, if your Water Entitlement allows the capacity to carry over and you are not maximising this feature, we can match a placer who is looking to secure their water needs for the following water year.
+However, if your Water Entitlement doesn’t allow for Carryover or if you are looking for a lower risk Carryover option, we can assist by finding appropriate entitlement holders who, for a cost will carry the water over into the new water year before returning it back to you.
+Also, if your Water Entitlement allows the capacity to carry over and you are not maximising this feature, you can ask for a rental fee from a placer and we can assist in contracting an agreement and matching you with a placer who is looking to secure water needs for the following water year.

 Learn more about carryover and what it means

 Carryover can be used when you may not get enough water allocations in the next water season (dry to extremely dry conditions) to get your crop off to a good start or finish.
 For example, you could decide to use carryover if the weather turns wet and you want to carry over your unused water into the next season, as long as it does not impact your following season water allocations.
 As a general guideline, if the outlook for allocations is lower, then it is more important to consider using carryover.

 A Holder is the party who is offering the facility of carryover

 A Placer is the party who has allocation which they wish to place with the holder for the purpose of carrying that water over into the following water year